What to expect during your stay

 If you smoke and are already using treatment, for example nicotine replacement therapy, please bring this to hospital with you.

 If you would like help giving up smoking, please speak to your doctor, nurse, therapist or pharmacist.
 We can provide nicotine replacement therapy like patches, to help you with any withdrawal effects.
 Staff caring for you can then organise continuing support and treatment for you from your local NHS stop smoking service when you leave the hospital.

 We might give you a bottle of special skin wash to use in the bath or shower during your stay.
 This is to reduce the risk of infection.
-If you've any questions about how to use it, please ask staff caring for you.
+If you have any questions about how to use it, please ask the staff caring for you.